tammmyz/tammmyz/README.md

 ### Hi there!
 I'm Tammy (she/her) 👋

 I'm a software and biomedical engineering student who loves creating things.
 My favourite languages are Python and Java, but Javascript is rising in my ranks.
-I love learning to use new APIs and frameworks during the time-crunch of a hackathon (and just attending hackathons overall).
-I am interested in further exploring the world of data science and the different fields of backend development.
+I love learning to use new APIs and frameworks during the time-crunch of a hackathon (and hackathons overall).
+I am interested in further exploring the intersection of medicine and artificial intelligence, as well as the different areas of backend development.

 > “Passion is energy.
 Feel the power that comes
 > from focusing what excites you.” - *Oprah Winfrey*